richyliu/richyliu.github.io/content/blog/qemu-snapshot-fuzzing.md

 and a [fuzzer "harness"][github-harness] to fuzz existing code built for libfuzzer.
 I describe each in further detail below.

+The [QEMU fork][github-qemu] has two new branches: `dev-snapshot`, which has my work from earlier this summer and `dev-snapshot-shm`, which is the final version of the snapshot/restore mechanism.

 ### QEMU patch

 I patched QEMU to add two things.
 First, I added a PCI interface between the VM